amd/ryzen-ai-documentation/docs/getstartex.rst

 - Copy the :file:`vaip_config.json` runtime configuration file from the ``voe-4.0-win_amd64`` folder of the Ryzen AI software installation package to the current directory.
 The :file:`vaip_config.json` is used by the :file:`predict.py` script to configure the Vitis AI Execution Provider.

-The following section of the :file:`predict.py` script shows how ONNX Runtime is configured to deploy the model on the Ryzen AI IPU:
+The following section of the :file:`predict.py` script shows how ONNX Runtime is configured to deploy the model on the Ryzen AI NPU:

 .. code-block::